jipp/tlmy/README.md

 * copy script into the TELEMETRY folder on the SD card

 ## Additional configuration
-* the script allows to adjust the amount of cells using +/- inany screen
+* the script allows to adjust the amount of cells using +/- in any screen

 ## Info
 the telemetry values are based on cleanflight SP3 Racing EVO controller